biglocalnews/court-scraper/docs/testing.rst

     def test_that_hits_live_website():
         ...

-    # On the command line, use both flags target long-running webtests
+    # On the command line, use both flags to target long-running webtests
     pytest --runslow -m webtest

 Live web tests of Selenium-based scrapers will open a web browser by default.